meta-llama/llama-models/README.md

   )
   ```

+## Installations

+You can install this repository as a [package](https://pypi.org/project/llama-models/) by just doing `pip install llama-models`

 ## Responsible Use

 Llama models are a new technology that carries potential risks with use.
 Testing conducted to date has not — and could not — cover all scenarios.